-You can do your painting right onto the block with no need to remove and stretch!
+As a result, you can do your painting right onto the block with no need to remove, stretch, and tape!

 When you are finished, you can insert a palette knife or flat letter opener into the slit and slide it all around the sides till the paper is freed up (block pictured left with palette knife inserted under the top sheet.)

-This means that the whole process of stretching/taping down the paper is eliminated.
-Convenient and time-saving!
+In other words, the whole process of stretching/taping down the paper is eliminated—convenient and time-saving!